 By Nancy T. Lu

 Good nutrition nowadays gives importance to vegetable consumption.
 In fact, food experts encourage meat intake reduction as part of the promotion of a healthy diet.
+Eating less meat, in fact, is believed to cut down abdominal gas excess as well as farting, with the effect of countering global warming.

 “Bahay Kubo,” an upbeat song which Filipino children for generations have learned to sing in school, highlights through its lyrics the Philippine cornucopia of vegetables which can be easily grown in the backyard.
 This song very recently became the theme of a Mama Sita Foundation-sponsored veggie cooking contest at the Jose Fabella Memorial School in Mandaluyong.